eqemu-pack/omens/README.md

-# omens
+# Omens of War

-Omens of War
+Omens of War Expansion Quests and Navigation Data